cybersecurity-Pro/Projects/Brutus_HTB/Report.md

 ### 2) Verify extracted files (Windows CMD / Explorer)
  - Using File Explorer you should see two files: auth.log  wtmp
- - Or from a CMD/PowerShell prompt:
-dir
- Screenshot: screenshots/brutus_02_dir_contents.png

 ### 3) Open auth.log in Notepad (or Notepad++)
  - Right-click auth.log → Open with → Notepad (or Notepad++).